gabriel-f-santos/engine/README.md

 {"message": "Tenant created sucessfully"}%
 ```
+###Tenant Login and Structure Creation

-after create a tenant, they can login to get their credentials and create structure (used for frontend) and an api-key will be generated to allow backend of tenant make requests to evaluate values in our engine.
+After creating a tenant, they can log in to obtain their credentials.
+They can then create a structure (used for the frontend) with the token jwt received and an API key will be generated to allow the backend of the tenant to make requests to evaluate values in your engine.

 ```